deer-hang/VSNote/词汇笔记/sentences.md

 - I need you to pick me up at 115 longitude, 35 degrees latitude directly under Orion's belt.
 - If Michael's correct, the time, date, and longitude mean he's somewhere here in Russia.
 - But Mau did not operate on latitude, longitude, angles, or mathematical calculations of any kind.
+## latitude
+### n. an area of the Earth's surface near a particular latitude
 - And so they head for the temperate seas of the higher latitudes.
 - At these latitudes, the sun's rays are weak and grass can only grow here for a few months a year.
 - North America will suffer more intense droughts, and crop diseases will spread to new latitudes.
 - But then the cold air that's normally locked up over the arctic gets displaced and it heads to lower latitudes.
 - At 40 degrees latitude, severe westerly winds known as the Roaring Forties blast the coastline.
+- So why are Japan and the extreme eastern edge of Asia the only densely forested areas on this latitude?
+### n. the distance north or south from the equator
 - He offered to divide Oregon at the forty-ninth parallel of latitude.
 - To navigate across the latitudes, they use the natural beacons of the universe: the sun, the stars.
 - Arcadia, Missouri...is at 40 degrees north latitude.
+### n. freedom to think or act in the way you want
 - Mr.President, I have given you a great deal of latitude to sort out your domestic situation.
 - But you would enjoy much greater latitude than normal law enforcement.
 - But we allow them enough latitude to do the job we brought them in to do.